Learn about ticks and where they hang out to avoid getting tick bites

 Tick Safety Tips

-Full grown disease carrying ticks are only 1-5 mm in length7, and the larvae (as big as a grain of sand) and nymphs (poppy seed sized) are even smaller, so a tick check may not detect all critters.
-The good news is that ticks generally take several hours to get settled in a feeding spot – usually somewhere warm and protected like your groin or armpits – and usually do not transmit disease until they have been attached for at least 36 hours8, (though some researchers now say disease can be transmitted sooner) so you have plenty of time to detect and remove any ticks.
+Full grown ticks are only 1-5 mm in length7, and the larvae (as big as a grain of sand) and nymphs (poppy seed sized) are even smaller, so a tick check may not detect all critters.
+The good news is that ticks generally take several hours to get settled in a feeding spot – usually somewhere warm and protected like your groin or armpits – and usually do not transmit disease until they have been attached for at least 24 hours8, so you have plenty of time to detect and remove any ticks.
 Here are some ways to prevent tick borne diseases:

 - Cover up!
 Wear long sleeved shirts and pants.
 Gaiters should be worn in tall grass or bushes to prevent ticks from getting in at your ankles.
 If you don’t have gaiters, tucking your pants into your socks.